podium/elixir-style-guide/README.md

 * <a name="stdlib-modules"></a>
   Be wary of naming modules the same as modules in the stdlib.
 Sometimes `YourProject.DataTypeString` is a less error-prone choice as the seemingly cleaner `YourProject.DataType.String` because aliasing the latter in a module makes the *normal* `String` module unavailable.
   <sup>[[link](#stdlib-modules)]</sup>

-### Above all else

-Follow your instincts.
-Write coherent code by applying a consistent style.

-## License

-This work is licensed under [the CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0).